 Library of Congress.
 “Chronicling America Historic American Newspapers.”
 2017.
 Accessed October 4, 2017, http://chroniclingamerica.loc.gov/.

 The Chronicling America project by the Library of Congress is a collection of 12,289,671 pages of Newspapers (and growing) dating from 1690 – Present.
 Newspapers are a wondering primary source of information when it comes to History.
 This resource will be valuable to my research as it is packed full of newspapers from the Civil War which outlines battles, public notices, and other articles which were most often written from one perspective over another.
-Each newspaper used within my paper will need to be cited individually.
+Each newspaper used in my paper will need to be cited individually.
 The Newspaper collection contained in the Chronicling America project will include articles from both the Union and Confederacy, giving a larger amount of resources for comparison.
 For example, some titles include The Alleghenian published in Ebensburg, PA. and The Shreveport Daily News published in Shreveport, LA.

 James K. Lively, author.
 1942.
 “Propaganda Techniques of Civil War Cartoonists.”
 The Public Opinion Quarterly no. 1: 99.
 JSTOR Journals, EBSCOhost (accessed October 6, 2017).